makrai/notes/szabolcsi97-scope.md

 * substantial body of work by Hunyadi, Kenesei, É. Kiss, Szabolcsi, since ea 80s
 * surface order and intonation disambiguate scope.
 8 For instance, the
-  * Sok ember mindenkit felhívott.
+  * Sok ember mindenkit felhívott
-  * Mindenkit sok ember felhívott.
+  * Mindenkit sok ember felhívott
-  * Hatnál több ember hívott fel mindenkit.
+  * Hatnál több ember hívott fel mindenkit
-  * Mindenkit hatnál több ember hívott fel.
+  * Mindenkit hatnál több ember hívott fel
 * it is their occurrence in specic syntactic positions that defines the scope
 * names
   * pretheoretical names that have by now become more or less traditional